The importance of staying well hydrated while you are running or engaging in other strenuous physical activity cannot be emphasized enough.

 Look for features like a wide mouth and a detachable tube.
 Also, the smoother the plastic is, the less purchase bacteria will be able to gain on the surface of the components.
 You may also want to consider a hydration pack with anti-microbial technology of some kind.

 Another important feature to consider is the mouthpiece.
 After all, since the primary draw of hydration bladders is the fact that you can hydrate with minimal use of your hands (or hands free) while you’re on the go, getting a bladder with an easy-to-use mouthpiece is essential.
-A bite valve is a good feature to look for.
-Also, make sure that the mouthpiece seals itself and is free from drips and leaks; a dirt guard is another nice feature to have, especially in more outdoorsy settings.
+A bite valve is a good feature to look for, and standard on most models.
+Also, make sure that the mouthpiece seals itself and is free from drips and leaks.
+A dirt guard is another nice feature to have, especially in more outdoorsy settings.

-A high enough flow rate is another vital aspect; you don’t want to have to spend a gargantuan amount of effort to get the water you need during your activity.
+A high enough flow rate is another vital aspect.
+You don’t want to have to spend extra effort to get the water you need during your activity.
 Get a hydration bladder with high flow technology.

 Other features that you may want to consider in your hydration reservoir include clips for securing the drinking tube to your backpack or an insulated wrapping for the tube.
 An insulated drinking tube will keep your water cool and prevent that first unpleasant burst of warm water.